Accession of Turkey to the European Union: 2000s

-The next significant step in Turkey–EU relations came with the December 2002 Copenhagen European Council.
+The next significant step in EU–Turkey relations came with the December 2002 Copenhagen European Council.
 According to it, "the EU would open negotiations with Turkey 'without delay' if the European Council in December 2004, on the basis of a report and a recommendation from the Commission, decides that Turkey fulfills the Copenhagen political criteria."
 French President Jacques Chirac and German Chancellor Gerhard Schröder expressed joint support for the December 2004 European Commission summit meeting agenda for Turkey joining the European Union.

 The European Commission recommended that the negotiations should begin in 2005, but also added various precautionary measures.
 The EU leaders agreed on 16 December 2004 to start accession negotiations with Turkey from 3 October 2005.
 While Austria and Germany initially wanted to leave open the possibility that negotiations with Turkey would lead to a privileged partnership, less than full membership, accession negotiations were ultimately launched with the "shared objective" of membership.

 Turkey's accession talks have since been stalled by a number of domestic and external problems.
 Both Austria and France have said they would hold a referendum on Turkey's accession.
 In the case of France, a change in its Constitution was made to impose such a referendum, but later another constitutional change has enabled the parliament (if a large majority of its members agrees) to prevent such a referendum.
 The issue of Cyprus continues to be a major obstacle to negotiations.
 European officials have commented on the slowdown in Turkish reforms which, combined with the Cyprus problem, led the EU's Enlargement Commissioner Olli Rehn in March 2007 to warn of an impending 'train crash' in the negotiations.
 Due to these setbacks, negotiations again came to a halt in December 2006, with the EU freezing talks in 8 of the 35 key areas under negotiation.